Rhodiola rosea

 Although Rhodiola rosea has been used in traditional medicine, there is no high-quality clinical evidence of its effectiveness to treat any disease.
-The United States Food and Drug Administration has issued several warnings to manufacturers of R. rosea dietary supplements for making false health claims about its safety and efficacy.
+The United States Food and Drug Administration has issued several warnings to manufacturers of R. rosea based dietary supplements for making false health claims about safety and efficacy.

 The plant is threatened in many countries due to rapidly growing demand.
 Supply comes mostly from wild harvesting on an industrial scale, and a combination of growing scarcity and a lack of regulation has led to environmental degradation, substitution or adulteration in the market, and illegal harvesting in protected areas.

 Description

 Rhodiola rosea is from 5 to 40 cm tall, fleshy, and has several stems growing from a short, scaly rootstock.
 Flowers have 4 sepals and 4 petals, yellow to greenish yellow in color sometimes tipped with red, about 1 to 3.5 mm long, and blooming in summer.
 Several shoots growing from the same thick root may reach 5 to 35 cm in height.
 R. rosea is dioecious – having separate female and male plants.